quasar098/ctf-writeups/amateursctf-2023/whiteboard/README.md

 if __name__ == '__main__':
     main()
 ```
-again, takes a while, but it gets the flag
+takes a while, but it gets the flag, i think it was like `amateursCTF{hbd_bryan_gao!!!}` or smth cant remember